 Fundraising Committee (Kelly Violini)

-Update of Color Run Sponsorships- Kelly V. reported that 41 runners registered, and that shirts and color packets would be mailed.
+Update of Color Run Sponsorships- Kelly V. reported the event was canceled the night before due to Covid 19.
+Club members were on site to turn away runners who came.
+41 runners registered, shirts and color packets would be mailed.
 Sponsorship donation income was $6,300, budget was $4,800.
 Expense total was not finalized.
 There was an unopened box of dye returned, remaining dye packs will be in inventory for next year.

 Youth Council Report (Macy Kaupp, Marti Ackerman, Megan Weferling)